East Twin Swallet

 The cave is not very stable.
 The floor is strewn with boulders under which the stream normally flows.
-The wall sandroof, especially in the upstream portion of the Second Chamber, consist of boulders cemented together with red mud.
+The walls and roof, especially in the upstream portion of the Second Chamber, consist of boulders cemented together with red mud.
 In the stream passage the mud contains many fossils, mainly crinoids and brachiopods, dissolved out of their limestone matrix.
 This is a common phenomenon in the caves of the area.